sinequa/sba-angular/docs/apps/5-vanilla-builder.md

   keepAdvancedSearchFilters: true
 }
 ```
 All properties after `classes` are the component's inputs default values.
-If you want kept some inputs not configurable, do not include them in the configuration.
+If you want keep some inputs not configurable, do not include them in the configuration.

-Now, to allow a user to customize this values, you need to set a *configurator*.
+Now, to allow an user to customize this values, you need to set a *configurator*.
-*Configurators* are all sets inside a special HTML tag: `<uib-configurator></uib-configurator>`
+*Configurators* are all set inside a special HTML tag: `<uib-configurator></uib-configurator>`

-In our example, the *configutor*'s template look like this:
+In our example, the *configutor*'s template looks like this:
 ```html
 <uib-configurator>
   ...